Mahendar0701/SportCenter/README.md

 # Sports-Center React Application

 Welcome to the Sports-Center React Application repository!
-This project is a part of my capstone project WD301.
+This application is part of my capstone project of WD301.
 It is built using React and TypeScript.
 ## Table of Contents

 - [Features](#features)